joshdick/onedark.vim/README.md

 (These instructions assume that vim-airline and onedark.vim are already installed and configured to your liking.)

-Place `onedark.vim` in your `~/.vim/autoload/airline/themes/` directory either manually or by using your Vim plug-in manager of choice, then add the following line to your `~/.vimrc`:
+Place `onedark.vim/autoload/airline/themes/onedark.vim` in your `~/.vim/autoload/airline/themes/` directory either manually or by using your Vim plug-in manager of choice, then add the following line to your `~/.vimrc`:

 ```vim
 let g:airline_theme='onedark'